yhassanzadeh13/skipgraph-java/README.md

 node as the source of the query, and finally, it prints to the user the information of the node returned as the result of the query.

-## Search by Name ID
+## Search by Membership Vector (aka Search by Name ID)

-After the user picks this option, the interactor API prompts the user to privde the target name ID to conduct the search, which can be either a binary string, or a hexadecimal number denoting the bytes of the name ID.
+After the user picks this option, the interactor API prompts the user to privde the target membership vector to conduct the search, which can be either a binary string, or a hexadecimal number denoting the bytes of the membership vector.
 Then, the query is executed  from th desginated skip node as the source of the query, and finally, it prints to the user the information of the node returned as the result of the query.